-We also provide an R package called Ktweedie to implement the proposed method with all the aforementioned features.
+We provide an R package ktweedie (https://cran.rproject.org/package=ktweedie) to implement the proposed method with all the aforementioned features.
 The core of the software is written in Fortran to maximize efficiency.

-4 Simulation
+4. Simulation

 We compare the Ktweedie and SKtweedie with the a number of existing models mentioned in Section 1 in terms of their prediction performance.
-These include the TGLM (Jørgensen and de Souza, 1994) implemented in the R package statmod (Giner and Smyth, 2016; Smyth et al., 2021; hereinafter TGLM), the TGAM model (Wood, 2011) in the R package mgcv (Wood, 2021; hereinafter MGCV), and the Gradient Tree-Boosted Tweedie model (Yang et al., 2018) in the R package TDboost (Yang et al., 2016b; hereinafter TDboost).
-The model tuning for the TDboost is replicated from Yang et al. (2018).
-We consider the RBF kernel and the Laplace kernel in the Ktweedie for demonstration purpose, whereas the users have the freedom to choose the kernel functions based on the characteristics of their own data.
+These include the TGLM (Jørgensen and de Souza 1994) implemented in the R package statmod (Giner and Smyth 2016; Smyth et al. 2021; hereinafter TGLM), the TGAM model (Wood 2011) in the R package mgcv (Wood 2021; hereinafter MGCV), and the Gradient Tree-Boosted Tweedie model (Yang, Qian, and Zou 2018) in the R package TDboost (Yang, Qian, and Zou 2016; hereinafter TDboost).
+The model tuning for the TDboost is replicated from Yang, Qian, and Zou (2018).
+We consider the RBF kernel and the Laplace kernel in the Ktweedie for demonstration purposes.
 Throughout this section, we denote the true $f(\cdot)$ used in the simulations by $F(\cdot)$.
+Results related to the computation times are generated with R version 4.1.2 "Bird Hippie" on a 2021 MacBook Pro with the 10-core M1 Pro CPU and 16GB unified memory that runs macOS Monterey Version 12.4.

-4.1 Case I
+4.1.
+Case I